~ On the blog ~

 Tags, Triggers, and Variables

-Now that we've established the importance of tag management and introduced Google Tag Manager, it's time to peek into how GTM fundamentally operates.
+Now that we've established the importance of tag management and introduced Google Tag Manager, it's time to gander at how GTM fundamentally operates.
 At the heart of GTM are three critical components: tags, triggers, and variables.

 • Tags are snippets of code, like Google Analytics or Facebook Pixel, that collect and send data to third-party tools.